mjsmyth/abiquo-wiki-examples/README.md

  * Read the wiki pages and check for filenames, store in the dictionary
  * Read the 0001 files and store in the dictionary (overwrite existing wiki files)
  * Create and update pages
+ * Note there is a "test" parameter that you can set to run a test on a test wiki that will create different output files

 ### General Properties